mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ![Demo](/images/mlx/demo.gif)

-Notice that we have only lazy-loaded route definitions in both demos.
+**Notice that we have only lazy-loaded route definitions in both demos**.
 This means that the browser will send a request over the network for each chunk corresponding to the route that the user navigates to.
+The build from the gif above is using the automated data-driven clustering and pre-fetching from mlx.

-In the gif above, when the user navigates from "Parent" to "Settings" the browser doesn't send an extra HTTP request to load the chunk associated with the "Settings" route.
+Notice that when the user navigates from "Parent" to "Settings" the browser doesn't send an extra HTTP request to load the chunk associated with the "Settings" route.
 This is because the webpack plugin combined the "Settings" and the "Parent" chunks based on the Google Analytics data which we provided.
-Also, notice how when we navigate to "Settings", the application pre-fetches the "FAQ" module, together with the "Intro" module.
-This, again, is based on the data we got from Google Analytics which hint our tooling that once the user goes to "Settings" after that, they will most likely visit "FAQ" or "Intro".
+Another interesting observation is that when we navigate to "Settings", the application pre-fetches the "FAQ" module, together with the "Intro" module.
+Again, this is based on the data we got from Google Analytics which hints the tooling that after the user goes to "Settings" they will most likely visit "FAQ" or "Intro".

 Now, let's look at the extra configuration that we've provided on top of the default Angular CLI/Create React App setup.
 Look at `webpack.config.js` for Angular CLI, and `config/webpack.config.prod.js` for the React project.
 You'll notice the following lines: